jakerella/p52/scenarios/the-calico-wizard/README.md

 * The character with the lowest current HP receives 1 healing potion (only 1 available, so pick who gets it if tied)
 * All characters are fully healed (and dead players may be resurrected)
 * All characters receive 1 lock pick item
-* All characters receive 1 piece of "good armor" (see items table) from the Queen's armory
+* All characters receive 1 piece of "leather armor" (see items table) from the Queen's armory
     - Each player decides what body part it fits on (but once decided, you cannot change it!)
 * The character currently holding the amulet case receives a coin representing the Queen's favor